reisenberger/architecture-center/docs/guide/design-principles/design-for-operations.md

 **Make all things observable**.
 Once a solution is deployed and running, logs and traces are your primary insight into the system. *Tracing* records a path through the system, and is useful to pinpoint bottlenecks, performance issues, and failure points. *Logging* captures individual events such as application state changes, errors, and exceptions.
 Log in production, or else you lose insight at the very times when you need it the most.

 **Instrument for monitoring**.
 Monitoring gives insight into how well (or poorly) an application is performing, in terms of availability, performance, and system health.
 For example, monitoring tells you whether you are meeting your SLA.
 Monitoring happens during the normal operation of the system.
 It should be as close to real-time as possible, so that the operations staff can react to issues quickly.
 Ideally, monitoring can help avert problems before they lead to a critical failure.
+For more information, see [Monitoring and diagnostics][monitoring].

 **Instrument for root cause analysis**.
 Root cause analysis is the process of finding the underlying cause of a failures.
 It occurs after a failure has already happened.